junbinzhao/FluxCalR/paper.md

 # Acknowledgements

-I acknowledge the helps of Matthew J. Simon and Michal Gazovic for testing the code.
+I acknowledge the helps of Matthew J. Simon and Michal Gazovic for testing the code on the their datasets.

 # References